NBISweden/development-guidelines/README.md

 ## How we do code reviews

 Through reviewing each other’s code, we believe that we will produce better code, that we will learn more about programming, that we will learn more about what our colleagues are actually doing, and that teamwork across NBIS is improved.

 A code review may be an iterative process in which a piece of code is commented upon or discussed, changed by the original author, and reviewed again before being approved.

 Reviews can be conducted at any stage in development (just let someone look at the code), but we’d like code to be more formally reviewed at least

 * before a feature branch is merged to the main development branch, or
 * when a bug is fixed on the master branch before its hotfix/bugfix branch is merged, or
 * when a release is made by merging the current state of the development branch (or release branch, if such a branch is used) to the master branch.

+To be able to use GitHub or a code review, both the author and the reviewer should have their own personal GitHub accounts.

-Code reviewing steps:
+### Code reviewing steps

-1. The code is written on a separate branch, for example on a "feature/some_name" branch off of the main development branch.
+1. The code is written on a separate branch, for example on a `feature/some_name` branch off of the main development branch.
 2. The author feels that the code is correct and finished and pushes the branch to GitHub one last time before the actual review.
 3. The author creates a "pull request" for the branch by switching to the branch on the GitHub web pages and clicking the button labelled “New pull request”.
 4. The author finds one or several reviewers for the pull request and assigns them to it.
 A reviewer may be found

-    1. By asking one of the already designated reviewers connected to the project, if such a group of people has been created.
+    * By asking one of the already designated reviewers connected to the project, if such a group of people has been created.

-    2. By asking in the "code-review-forum" in the NBIS Slack.
+    * By asking in the "code-review-forum" in the NBIS Slack.

-    3. By meeting up with or contacting any other colleague that is not directly involved with the code that is being reviewed.
+    * By meeting up with or contacting any other colleague that is not directly involved with the code that is being reviewed.
 5. If needed, the author gives the reviewer(s) some background on the project, and what the code under review is supposed to do etc. Having a fixed group of reviewers for a project would minimize the need for this step.
 This may be done in a face-to-face meeting, on Slack, or in any other way that is convenient.
 It’s also possible for the author to leave comments on GitHub (in addition to the meta-comments that the commit messages themselves already provide)

-    4. With the pull request.
+    * With the pull request.

-    5. On separate commits (?).
+    * On separate commits (?).

-    6. On separate lines in the commits.
+    * On separate lines in the commits.
 6. If there’s more than one reviewer, one of the reviewers is designated as the "main" reviewer.
 This reviewer will later do one extra thing (see below).
 7. The reviewer(s) looks at the code, specifically at the bits of code that the specified pull request is about.
 8. The reviewer(s) leaves comments and/or questions in the code by clicking individual lines in the web viewer.
 Note that these comments are public.
 9. The reviewer(s) leaves a summary of their review by clicking "Review changes" and submits it as feedback

-    7. without explicitly approving the pull request (it’s just feedback)
+    * without explicitly approving the pull request (it’s just feedback)

-    8. explicitly approving the pull request (it all look good), or
+    * explicitly approving the pull request (it all look good), or

-    9. explicitly rejecting the pull request (there’s something that needs to be discussed and/or fixed).
+    * explicitly rejecting the pull request (there’s something that needs to be discussed and/or fixed).
 10. If no reviews are rejecting the pull request, the designated "main" reviewer will merge the pull request and delete the feature (or whatever) branch.
 Note: this is the reviewer’s job, not the author’s job. *The code review process ends here*.
 11. If there are things that need to be modified, further commits to the same feature branch may be necessary.
 These commits are automatically added to the existing pull request.
 12. The author asks the reviewer(s) to have a further look at the new changes.
 The process continues from step 7.

 ### General stuff about code reviews